marnedo/ppgcourse2024/Adaptive_differentiation_and_covariates_association.SARA_GUIRAO-RICO/Readme.md

 > [!Tip]
 > Remember that Mac users may need first to download the folder in the "/tmp" directory and then move it to the ppguser

-* The folder has two main subfolders:
+* The folder has three main subfolders:

 	*  input: genotype and covariate input data needed for the analysis.
 	*  scripts: scripts to execute some of the BayPass models and to perform simulations (PODs).